Key Takeaways

 To prevent such schemes, Congress created the Kiddie Tax to tax most investment income earned by a dependent child at the parents' top tax rate.
 For 2024, the first $1,300 of a child's "unearned" income (that's income that's not earned from a job or self- employment) is tax-free (thanks to the child’s Standard Deduction) and the next $1,300 is taxed at the child's own rate (probably 10 percent).
 Any additional investment income at the tax rates used for trusts—as high as 37 percent.
 Under current rules, the kiddie tax applies until the year a child turns 19 (or 24 if a dependent full-time student).

-For 2023, the income limit is $1,250.
+For 2025, the income limit is $1,350.

 Nanny Tax

 The Nanny Tax is also not good news.
 If you hire someone to come into your home to help care for your new child, you could become an employer in the eyes of the IRS—and face a whole new set of tax rules.
 If you hire your nanny or caregiver through an agency, the agency may be the employer and have to take care of all the paperwork.
-But if you're the employer—and you pay more than $2,700 in 2024 ($2,600 in 2023—you're responsible for paying Social Security, Medicare and unemployment taxes for your caregiver, and reporting the wages to the caregiver and to the IRS on Form W-2.
+But if you're the employer—and you pay more than $2,700 in 2024 ($2,800 in 2025) you're responsible for paying Social Security, Medicare and unemployment taxes for your caregiver, and reporting the wages to the caregiver and to the IRS on Form W-2.

 With TurboTax Live Full Service, a local expert matched to your unique situation will do your taxes for you start to finish.
 Or, get unlimited help and advice from tax experts while you do your taxes with TurboTax Live Assisted.

-And if you want to file your own taxes, you can still feel confident you'll do them right with TurboTax as we guide you step by step.
+And if you want to file your own taxes, TurboTax will guide you step by step so you can feel confident they'll be done right.
 No matter which way you file, we guarantee 100% accuracy and your maximum refund.